 But young Charlie’s nastiness wasn’t confined to conning others into doing his dirty work.
 Sometimes, when he felt personally insulted or slighted, he turned violent himself.

-More than 70 years later, Charlie’s first cousin Jo Ann remembers a particularly telling episode.
+More than 70 years later, Charlie’s first cousin Jo Ann remembered a particularly telling episode.
 Though Charlie’s mother Kathleen was not an unwed teenage prostitute as he’s always claimed, she did serve a short prison sentence for robbery that began when Charlie was five.
-While she was incarcerated, Charlie moved in with the Thomas family – his aunt Glenna, uncle Bill and Jo Ann, who was three years older than Charlie.
+While she was incarcerated, Charlie moved in with the Thomas family - his aunt Glenna, uncle Bill and Jo Ann, who was three years older than Charlie.
 They lived only a few miles from where Kathleen served her time in the West Virginia state prison.

 From the outset, Charlie caused the Thomases nothing but trouble.
 He lied constantly, always blamed others for anything he did that was wrong, and was so determined to be the center of attention that he’d deliberately misbehave while the grownups were around.